ScoopML/copperjs/README.md

 # copperjs
-# An faster and simpler alternative to react js
+# An faster and simpler alternative to react js.
-# copperjs enables developer to build UI and manage states seamlessly
+# copperjs enables developer to build UI and manage states seamlessly.
-## Development under progress

 ## Lets write hello world program using copper js